thingsboard/thingsboard.github.io/docs/user-guide/alarms.md

 ### Alarm Updates

-Alarm entity may be updated by external applications or Thingsboard rules.
+Alarm entity may be updated by external applications or ThingsBoard rules.
 Alarm keeps track of both clear and acknowledge time and latest change as an end time.

 ### Alarm REST API

-Thingsboard provides REST API to manage and query alarms.
+ThingsBoard provides REST API to manage and query alarms.
 See demo environment [Alarm REST API](https://demo.thingsboard.io/swagger-ui.html#/alarm-controller) and general [REST API](/docs/reference/rest-api/) documentation for more details.

 ### Alarm Rules

-It is possible to generate alarm using Thingsboard [rule engine](/docs/user-guide/rule-engine/).
+It is possible to generate alarm using ThingsBoard [rule engine](/docs/user-guide/rule-engine/).
 Please review the following screen cast to learn how to provision this [**simple rule**](/docs/user-guide/resources/moisture_threshold_rule.json) that generates an alarm when moisture is below or above a certain threshold for a device with type "moisture-temperature".

 <div id="video">